ccarvalho-eng/helix/docs/architecture.md

 # Architecture

-Helix is a real-time collaborative flow builder using Phoenix LiveView, WebSocket channels, and OTP supervision for distributed session management.
+Helix is a real-time collaborative flow builder using Phoenix, WebSocket channels, and OTP supervision for distributed session management.

 ## OTP Supervision Tree